tradingpanel/TradingPanel/README.md

-# Trading Panel for Binance
+# Trading terminal with bots for Binance using Pine-script powered by TradingView

 Coming soon...